Laryngeal Manual Therapy

 Your Questions About Laryngeal Manual Therapy

-What is Laryngeal Manual Therapy (LMT)?
+What is Laryngeal Manual Therapy?

 Who can benefit from Laryngeal Manual Therapy?